BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Using_the_HDR_Rendering_Pipeline.md

 ID_PAGE: 25362
 PG_TITLE: Using the HDR Rendering Pipeline
 ---

+## Note: HDR Rendering Pipeline has been removed since version 3.0.
+You should now use the [Standard Rendering Pipeline](http://doc.babylonjs.com/tutorials/using_standard_rendering_pipeline)

 The HDR Rendering pipeline is a set of multiple post-processes.
 It tends to simulate the eye adaptation to light and dark, and also simulates the most realistic glare.

 The train demo (focus on exiting the tunnel) : http://reath.free.fr/HDR/test.html